 .
 Initially, the Allies provided military aid to the Chetniks

-led by Draža Mihailović.
+led by Draža Mihailović in fighting against Croatian, Italian and German fascists.
 Information reached Sir Winston Churchill

-that the Četniks had been collaborating with the Germans and Italians.
+that the Četniks had been collaborating with the Germans and Italians against communist partisans.
 At Teheran, the decision was taken in mid-1943 to switch this aid to Tito and the partisans.

-1943 was a turning point for Tito's forces, since Italy surrendered in September and the Četniks' power was broken in the Battle of Neretva river (there's a famous movie about this).
+1943 was a turning point for Tito's forces, since Italy surrendered in September and the Četniks' power was broken in the Battle of Neretva river (there's a famous movie about this) when the Allies finally turned their backs on them.
 By the end of November the same year, Tito was able to establish a government in Bosnia.

 to kill Tito in his hideout Drvar, but Tito managed to escape.
 In May 1944, a new government of Yugoslavia was established under Ivan Šubašić.
 Tito was made War Minister in the new government.
 Tito and his partisans continued their fight against the German Army and in October 1944, they liberated Belgrade (with some Soviet assistance), thus ending the Serb puppet regime of Milan Nedić.